PeterJochem/Chrono_Simulations/README.md

 ![alt text](https://miro.medium.com/max/726/1*W6-39saZm_QqL-wQvGESGQ.png "Computational Graph")

-An added bonus of automatic differentiation is that alot of the d_loss / d_weight_i's for neural networks depend on each other.
-We can store the values and reuse them.
-In other words, the big insight of the famous backprop algorithm is that a lot of this work is redundant.
-Automatic differentiation is a convenient way to store partial results we can use later.
-We can compute the partial deivatives of weights closer to the end of the network and "back propagate" those values to earlier layers where the partial derivs depend on those later derivatives.
-This lets us avoid recomputing the same partial derivatives over and over.

 # Implementing a Model in Tensorflow
 How does one implement a model in Tensorflow?
 There are a few steps.
 First, we specify the computational graph using the *.tf library functions.
 We specify nodes and operations between them.
 We then initiliaze the weights randomnly.
 Finally, we evaluate the loss function for known training data.
 Over the set of all labeled training data, we can use automatic differentiation to compute the gradient of loss wrt the weights.
 Once we know the gradient, we can use one of Tensorflow's many gradient based optimization algorithms to reduce the loss on the training data.